Police Federation of England and Wales: Organisation

 Each of the 43 police forces in England and Wales has its own Federation branch board and council.
 The 43 forces are grouped into eight regions.
 Due to its size, the Metropolitan Police Federation branch board is structured differently.

 At the end of December 2012, the PFEW announced it would be independently reviewed.
 The review was conducted by Sir David Normington and the Police Federation accepted all 36 recommendations of the review in May 2014 and started working through making these organisational changes.

 As such, an Interim National Board (INB) was set up (formerly the Joint Central Committee) which had responsibility for national pay negotiations on behalf of its members.
 This has now been superseded by the National Board.
 It also performs many other functions, such as training, administering legal representation and liaising with government and other national bodies on policy and legislative matters.
 The present national board chair is Steve Hartshorn.

 The PFEW's headquarters is at Leatherhead, Surrey, in a complex which also incorporates the Federation's national training centre and a hotel facility for Federation members.

-Past turbulence
+Controversies

 The chair and general secretary of PFEW both retired after a "turbulent period" on 7 April 2014.
 Steve Williams and Ian Rennie announced their plans to retire from the police service at the end of May.
 Steve White was elected as chair and Andy Fittes elected as General Secretary at the Police Federation's Annual Conference in May 2014.

 At the same conference (on 21 May 2014), the Home Secretary Theresa May announced that public funding of the Police Federation would end in August 2014.

+On 4 March 2026, three members of the national board, including chief executive Mukund Krishna, were arrested by the City of London Police's Domestic Corruption Unit on suspicion of fraud by abuse of position.